-Comment: Suitsupply has a strong collaboration with a select number of suppliers.
-The close business relationship with the company's Chinese suppliers are laid down in contractual partnership agreements.
-Suppliers are experiencing growth through the growth of Suitsupply.

-This shows the member company's high level of influence, being an important buyer at the factories.
-Additional leverage is created by being the only international buyer and by setting up partner agreements when investing in new factories.
+Comment: SuitSupply has a strong collaboration with a select number of suppliers.
+The close business relationship with the company's Chinese, Burmese and Vietnamese suppliers are laid down in contractual partnership agreements.
+Suppliers are experiencing growth through the growth of SuitSupply.
+This shows the member company's high level of influence, being an important buyer at most of its factories.